About

 For the nation’s 250th anniversary, the American Battlefield Trust and its many state partners are creating a unified path of interpretation to tell the unforgettable stories of the American Revolution.

-The American Revolution turned towns, coasts, swamps, fields, and mountains into battlegrounds for liberty.
-The Liberty Trail helps you follow the footsteps of the everyday heroes who determined the fate of American independence on the battlefield and beyond.
+The American Revolution turned towns, coasts, swamps, fields and mountains into battlegrounds for liberty.
+The Liberty Trail combines digital tours, on-site experiences and land preservation to help you follow in the footsteps of everyday heroes who determined the fate of American independence on the battlefield and beyond.

-• On-Site Digital Tours: GIS-enabled driving and walking tours to guide on-site visits, featuring exciting stories and battle actions that can be read or listened to.
+• On-Site Digital Tours: location-based driving and walking tours to guide on-site visits, featuring exciting stories and battle actions that can be read or listened to

-• Customizable Itineraries: Interactive web maps and site recommendations to help plan trips, whether to visiting a single historic site or road tripping across an entire state.
+• Customizable Itineraries: Interactive web maps and site recommendations to help plan trips, whether to visit a single historic site or travel across an entire region

-• Creative, Flexible Content: Cutting-edge interpretation can be enjoyed at home or on the road, including never-before-seen illustrations of Revolutionary figures, up-close looks at 3D historic artifacts, and Augmented Reality experiences.
+• Creative, Flexible Content: interpretation can be enjoyed at home or on-site, including never-before-seen illustrations of Revolutionary figures, up-close looks at 3D historic artifacts, and Augmented Reality experiences.

 Our Valued Partners